 Students examine a selected topic from the perspectives of the various disciplines within one of the broad fields of liberal arts: fine arts, humanities, science, or social science.
 Students develop a working knowledge of the methodologies, perspectives, and limitations of each discipline, as well as an appreciation of the insights that may be derived from interdisciplinary inquiry.
 May be repeated for additional credit only with change of field.
 Prerequisite: Junior standing or permission of the instructor.

 An interdisciplinary examination of humanity’s spiritual relationship with the natural world.
 The course will explore contemporary environmental issues in the context of theology, philosophy, literature, film, music, visual art, and other representations of the human imagination.
-Prerequisite: ENG 122 or equivalent
+Prerequisite: ENG 122 or Written Communication Competency II.

 LIB 316 Historical Contexts & Literature